VeraCologne/LearningBlog/content/posts/2018-11-27-imposter-syndrome.markdown

 ---
 layout: post
-title:  "The One Where I Try to Fight my Imposter Syndrome"
+title:  "The One where I Try to Fight my Imposter Syndrome"
 date:   2018-11-27 19:43:47 +0100
 tags:
 - apprenticeship